Reevaluating Your Marketing Mix for the New Normal

 2. Specialty Marketing Products

 Unique times call for unique measures.
 Specialty marketing products can create a personalized experience that will connect you with hard to reach prospects or clients.
-Products like branded Personal Protection Equipment kits, a curated gift basket, or even a video brochure with a heart-warming message are just a few of the tools you can use to build or strengthen your relationships through these unique times of limited face to face interactions.
+Products like branded Personal Protection Equipment kits, a curated gift basket, or even a video brochure with a heart-warming message are just a few of the tools you can use in your marketing mix to build or strengthen your relationships through these unique times of limited face to face interactions.

 3. Yard Signs